arts practices in health care

 Following the question, the arts4health project was created with the aim, in cooperation with specialist departments and

-staff, researchers, and the respective target groups, to bring in the already developed and tested methods, across generations, for adults, children, and young people, the composition from dance
+staff, researchers, and the respective target groups, to bring in the already developed and tested methods, across generations, an Ecomosmatic approach for practices that can be an

 Art4Health Sessions with professionals from the field of

-Dance meditations, breathing exercises, movement &talk, multilingual, multimedia
+Dance meditations, breathing exercises, movement & talk, multilingual storytelling,

 ranging from consulting and training